BlackCorsair/advanced-c--modern-programming/README.md

 f(static_cast<double *>(nullptr));
 ```

+That is because the *nullptr* has a type of it's own.

 ## Type inference
 You know that the STL sucks... but for that there's a solution: `auto`.
 While using the keyword `auto`, the compiler should infer the variable's type.